 - 1 intermediate district, or authorizing body of a public school - 2 academy and for reimbursement for 2017-2018.
-An approved school - 3 data analytical tool supplied by the vendor must meet at least all

-4 of the following:2018-2019.

-- 5 (a) Analyzes financial data.

-- 6 (b) Analyzes academic data.

-- 7 (c) Provides early warning indicators of financial stress.

-- 8 (d) Has the capability to provide peer district comparisons of

-9 both financial and academic data.

-10 (c) Has the capability to provide financial projections for at 11 least 3 subsequent fiscal years.

-12 (3) Funds allocated under this section shall be paid to 13 districts, intermediate districts, and authorizing bodies of public 14 school academies as a reimbursement for already having a licensing agreement or for entering into a licensing agreement not later than 15 16 December 1, 2017-2018 with a vendor approved under subsection (2) 17 to implement a school data analytical tool.
-Reimbursement will be 18 prorated for the portion of the state fiscal year not covered by 19 the licensing agreement.
-However, a licensing agreement that takes 20 effect after October 1, 2017-2018 and before December 1, 2017-2018 21 will not be prorated if the term of the agreement is at least 1 22 year.
-Reimbursement under this section shall be made as follows: (a) All districts, intermediate districts, and authorizing 23 requests under subdivision (a) and, if there are sufficient funds, shall pay 1/2 of the costs submitted under subdivision (a).
-If there are insufficient funds to pay 1/2 of the costs submitted under (a), then reimbursement shall be made on an equal percentage basis.

-24 bodies of public school academies seeking reimbursement shall 25 submit requests not later than December 1, 2017-2018 indicating the 26 cost paid for the financial SCHOOL data analytical tool.

-(b) The department shall determine the sum of the funding
+An approved school - 3 data analytical tool supplied by the vendor must meet at least all - 4 of the following:2018-2019. - 5 (a) Analyzes financial data. - 6 (b) Analyzes academic data. - 7 (c) Provides early warning indicators of financial stress. - 8 (d) Has the capability to provide peer district comparisons of - 9 both financial and academic data. - 10 (e) Has the capability to provide financial projections for at - 11 least 3 subsequent fiscal years. - 12 (3) Funds allocated under this section shall be paid to - 13 districts, intermediate districts, and authorizing bodies of public - 14 school academies as a reimbursement for already having a licensing - 15 agreement or for entering into a licensing agreement not later than - 16 December 1, 2017 2018 with a vendor approved under subsection (2) - 17 to implement a school data analytical tool.
+Reimbursement will be - 18 prorated for the portion of the state fiscal year not covered by - 19 the licensing agreement.
+However, a licensing agreement that takes - 20 effect after October 1, 2017-2018 and before December 1, 2017-2018 - 21 will not be prorated if the term of the agreement is at least 1 - 22 year.
+Reimbursement under this section shall be made as follows: - 23 (a) All districts, intermediate districts, and authorizing - 24 bodies of public school academies seeking reimbursement shall - 25 submit requests not later than December 1, 2017-2018 indicating the - 26 cost paid for the financial SCHOOL data analytical tool. - 27 (b) The department shall determine the sum of the funding

-6 (c) Funds remaining after the calculation and payment under 7 subdivision (b) shall be distributed on an equal per-pupil basis, with an intermediate district's pupils considered to be the sum of 8 9 the pupil memberships of the constituent districts for which the 10 intermediate district is purchasing the financial SCHOOL data 11 analytical tool, and with an authorizing body's pupils considered 12 to be the sum of the pupil memberships of the public school 13 academies authorized by the authorizing body for which the 14 authorizing body is purchasing the financial SCHOOL data analytical tool.
-15

-16 (d) The reimbursement to a district, intermediate district, or 17 authorizing body of a public school academy shall not be greater 18 than the amount paid for a data analytics application.

-(e) A district, intermediate district, or authorizing body of a public school academy shall not be reimbursed for the purchase of more than 1 software application.

-(4) If an intermediate district purchases both a school data analytical tool specifically for intermediate district finances and a school data analytical tool for those constituent districts that opt in, the intermediate district shall be reimbursed for both purchases under this section.

-(5) If an intermediate district makes available to 1 or more
+- 1 requests under subdivision (a) and, if there are sufficient funds, - 2 shall pay 1/2 of the costs submitted under subdivision (a).
+If - 3 there are insufficient funds to pay 1/2 of the costs submitted - 4 under (a), then reimbursement shall be made on an equal percentage - 5 basis. - 6 (c) Funds remaining after the calculation and payment under - 7 subdivision (b) shall be distributed on an equal per-pupil basis, - 8 with an intermediate district's pupils considered to be the sum of - 9 the pupil memberships of the constituent districts for which the - 10 intermediate district is purchasing the financial SCHOOL data - 11 analytical tool, and with an authorizing body's pupils considered - 12 to be the sum of the pupil memberships of the public school - 13 academies authorized by the authorizing body for which the - 14 authorizing body is purchasing the financial SCHOOL data analytical - 15 tool. - 16 (d) The reimbursement to a district, intermediate district, or - 17 authorizing body of a public school academy shall not be greater - 18 than the amount paid for a data analytics application. - 19 (e) A district, intermediate district, or authorizing body of - 20 a public school academy shall not be reimbursed for the purchase of - 21 more than 1 software application. - 22 (4) If an intermediate district purchases both a school data - 23 analytical tool specifically for intermediate district finances and - 24 a school data analytical tool for those constituent districts that - 25 opt in, the intermediate district shall be reimbursed for both - 26 purchases under this section. - 27 (5) If an intermediate district makes available to 1 or more